Alex-Leontaridis/docking-wrapper/README.md

 ---

-## Enhanced Model & Analysis Commands
+## Individual Script Usage (Advanced)

-The following commands use the new ML-based docking, scoring, and analysis scripts.
-These are not yet integrated into the main batch pipeline, but can be run individually or orchestrated via custom scripts.
+The following commands can be run individually for specific tasks or custom workflows.
+However, the **recommended approach** is to use the enhanced batch pipeline above, which integrates all these tools automatically.

 ### 1. EquiBind Pose Prediction
 ```bash